- Posted on: 6 September 2021

 Hush pods frequently asked questions

-“Comfortably quiet.”
-Think soothing hum.
-Hush pods dampen unpleasant sounds.
-When you’re inside, open office noise is just a pleasant murmur.
-The pod is carefully designed for it; a little bit of diffuse sound is healthy, ~40 dB.
+They are comfortably quiet.
+Think calming murmur.
+Hush pods muffle unpleasant noise.
+When you are in a pod, open-office noise becomes a pleasant hum.
+The pod is specially designed for it as, in fact, a bit of diffuse sound is healthy, ~40 dB.